MrCactusLD/pytube-master/README.md

 # WARNING!!
 THIS IS AN EDITED VERSION OF PYTUBE WITH FEW FIXES,
 In no way shape or form, do I own this code.

-\nThis repository is simply for personal use for easier setup.
+This repository is simply for personal use for easier setup.

-\nIf you want to use this repository, use at your own risk
+If you want to use this repository, use at your own risk

 ### Actively soliciting contributors!